Home » Indian Polity » Martial Law

 Martial Law Meaning

 In contrast to a normal citizen government, Martial Law is a set of laws administered by the military.
-In a crisis or in response to an emergency, martial law may be declared in order to maintain control over the situation.
+In a crisis or in response to an emergency, martial law may be declared to maintain control over the situation.
 Martial law is a short set of regulations issued by military authorities in a designated area during a crisis when the civil government is deemed unable to function.
 The legal repercussions of declaring martial law vary depending on the location, but they typically include the suspension of basic social equality and the extension of martial law or quasi martial equity to the general public.

 Martial Law Rules